-- In 2020 (before the beginning of the pandemic), 47 percent of marketers in a HubSpot survey said generating traffic and leads were the top challenge they would face in 2021.
+- In 2020 (before the beginning of the pandemic), 47 percent of marketers in a HubSpot survey said generating traffic and generating leads were the top challenges they would face in 2021.

 - Over half of content marketers said generating leads and driving traffic said the same thing in 2019.

 Even after a potential customer visits your website, the struggle isn’t over.
 They may not convert, and that’s an even bigger problem when your website traffic is low.
 If you don’t convert enough of your traffic to fill your pipeline, the tool we’re going to share here is even more critical because it works regardless of how a visitor found your website.

 In other words, if you’re a content marketer, stick around.
 This tool will help you too.

 It’s especially frustrating to find that you’re not generating the volume of qualified leads you need to meet your goals after you put in the work to develop an effective email marketing strategy.
 You know that once you’re in your funnel, you’re on your way to a sale.
 You just have to get them in there.

 You have a nice little fire going, and you just need to pour some fuel on it.
 That means it’s time to focus on paid media.
 Digital advertising campaigns can fill the top of your funnel and increase the ROI of your campaigns.